ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Fix examples of spec plugin. _(Robert Sowula)_
 - Added Reviews for all functions contained in the Elektra Core API _(@lawli3t)_
 - Document package names of plugins, bindings and tools. _(Robert Sowula)_
+- Small update in API docu related to different namespaces in returned keys. _(Markus Raab)_
 - <<TODO>>
 - <<TODO>>
 - <<TODO>>